• Home

 The first meeting was held at Holston Electric Cooperative Building, March 1958.
 This meeting was called by the Junior Chamber of Commerce as Sam Ross had been interested in starting a Squad and asked the Chamber to have a kick-Off Meeting for people interested in joining the Squad.
 The second meeting was at the Tennessean Restaurant, attended by a few men who had attended the first meeting, to discuss ways to raise money to buy equipment.
 The meetings were next held at Holston Electric for several weeks at weekly intervals.
 The first men who joined the Squad had to buy their own uniforms since there was no money available for this.
 The City Drug, then owned by J. C. Kensinger, donated $100 to buy uniforms.

-The Kingsport Life Saving Crew was a great assistance in helping organize Hawkins County Rescue Squad since they spent countless hours teaching Red Cross First Aid and also a course in Bureau of Mines First Aid.
-They also gave lessons on how to rescuisitators and inhalators and various types of Rescue equipment.
+The Kingsport Life Saving Crew was a great assistance in helping organize Hawkins County Rescue Squad since they spent countless hours teaching Red Cross First Aid and a course in Bureau of Mines First Aid.
+They also gave lessons on how to resuscitators and inhalators and various types of Rescue equipment.
 They discussed things to expect as a Rescue Squad.
 A few weeks later it was decided to have a parade of Rescue Squad Vehicles and men through Rogersville and a display of equipment, which was held at First National Bank Parking Lot.
 Other squads were contacted and asked to help.
 The Kingsport Life Saving Crew, Bristol Life Saving Crew, Morristown Rescue Squad, and Greeneville Rescue Squad helped with this.
 This was done to help raise money for Hawkins County Squad.
 Men were on sidewalks and in the parking lot to take up money, which was successful enough to start buying equipment.

 As we began buying equipment, the VFW Post 9543 donated a new 1958 International Six-Man Cab Four Wheel Drive to the Squad.
-The Squad began buying oxygen equipment, boats and motors.
+The Squad began buying oxygen equipment, boats, and motors.
 The first equipment was stored at Nash-Wilson Funeral Home.
 The Squad then bought a 1953 Ford Courier to equip and use for an ambulance.
 Mr. Frank Farris then let the Squad use a building on West Main Street belonging to him, which was vacant.
-The Hawkins County Rescue Squad, Inc. was chartered with 19 members on June 9, 1958 and began answering emergency calls soon after.
+The Hawkins County Rescue Squad, Inc. was chartered with 19 members on June 9, 1958, and began answering emergency calls soon after.
 The first call was answered by Capt.
 Ross using his own vehicle to take oxygen to a home where it was needed.
 The first highway accident call answered by the Squad was just East of Hawkins County Airport on Highway 11-W.

 The Squad used the building for their equipment and vehicles for several months till it was leased.
 While there, the Pet Milk co. donated a 1949 Van type truck to pull boats and equipment.
-At that time, the Squad moved into a location near the Rogersville Elementary School known as the Rotary Park.
-Vehicles were parked outside, Meetings were held in the Scout Hut.
+At that time, the Squad moved into a location near Rogersville Elementary School known as Rotary Park.
+Vehicles were parked outside; Meetings were held in the Scout Hut.
 We remained there approximately one year.
 Then the City of Rogersville let us use an upstairs portion of the City Hall and Fire Department Building to store equipment and have headquarters there.
-Again our vehicles had to be outside.
+Again, our vehicles had to be outside.

 Mr. Mack Lawson gave money to build a building on a lot belonging to him just across the street to store vehicles and boats, which we used as long as we remained there at no cost to us.
 Later the Squad built a two ambulance garage on back of the City Hall to store equipment and vehicles.
 While the Squad was at City Hall a 1960 Ford Station Wagon was purchased and converted into an ambulance.

 As years went by the Squad raised money by roadblocks and auction sales, and many civic clubs raised money and donated it to the Squad.
-A lot of individuals donated money and equipment, to which we are grateful.
+A lot of individuals donated money and equipment, for which we are grateful.
 Time and space will not allow us to mention each one.
 A 1963 Ford Station Wagon was purchased and equipped for an ambulance.
-As the Squad constantly trained throughout the years they accumulated Red Cross Instructors which were busy throughout the county teaching first aid classes.
+As the Squad constantly trained throughout the years, they accumulated Red Cross Instructors which were busy throughout the county teaching first aid classes.

 In 1964 the need was seen to put a vehicle in Surgoinsville to better serve the public there.
 As progress was made, later a 1967 Chevrolet Van was purchased.
 In 1967 a lot was leased for 99 years from the Hawkins County Board of Education.
 A Building Committee was formed to decide what type and size building was to be built there.
 After a lot of discussion and planning by the committee, they drew up an outline of what was wanted and Beason and Beason, Architects, drew up the plan.
 Later money was raised to build the present the present building.
-Again the Squad saw the need of putting equipment in the Bulls Gap area and in March of 1968 the ambulance was placed there.
+Again, the Squad saw the need to put equipment in the Bulls Gap area and in March of 1968 an ambulance was placed there.
 It's stationed in a building the Squad built joining the Fire Department.

 The first one was stored at Stewart's Funeral Home at no cost, and they made headquarters there.
 In 1969, a Ford Van was bought and equipped for an ambulance as the funeral homes went out of ambulance service.
 Colboch-Price, Nash-Wilson, and Stewart's Funeral Home donated ambulances to the Squad since they had to take over all ambulance service in June 1970.
 In 1971, two new Chevrolet Vans were purchased to replace some of the older ambulances.
 One of the operations the Squad helped in the earlier days, was the Iron Mountain Plane Crash.
 The Squad has been on many operations throughout Tennessee.